Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: ML-degrees of BMT models on Star Trees

 \section{ML-degrees of BMT models on Star Trees}

-Let $\T_n$ be the star tree on leaves $\{ 0,1,\ldots,n \}$ with unique internal node $x$.
+Let $\T_n$ be the star tree on leaves $\{ 0,1,\ldots,n \}$, with unique internal node $x$.
 We prove \Cref{thm:main-B}, which states that the maximum likelihood degree of its associated BMT model is $2^{n+1}-2n-3$. \iftoggle{EA}{}{We will use B\'ezout's Theorem. \begin{theorem}[B\'ezout's Theorem {\cite[\S II.2]{basicAGshafarevich}}] Given $n$ hypersurfaces of degrees $d_1, \ldots, d_n$ in a projective space of dimension $n$ over an algebraically closed field, if the intersection of the hypersurfaces is zero-dimensional, then the number of intersection points, counted with multiplicity, is equal to the product of the degrees $d_{1}\cdots d_{n}$. \end{theorem} For ease of notation, denote by $\theta_i$ the parameter for edge $\{i,x\}$ in the path parametrization of $\cL_\T^{-1}$.
-Let $K_{\T_n}(\theta)$ denote the image of $\theta$ under the pullback of the path parametrization.
-Let $S\in \PSD^n(\mathbb R)$ be sample covariance matrix.
-We start by setting up the system of score equations of $\ell_{\T_n}(\theta|S)$.
-Then we count, with multiplicity, the solutions $\theta\in \CC^{n+1}$ that have $\det (K_{\T_n}(\theta)) \neq 0$.
+Let $K_{\T_n}(\theta)$ denote the concentration matrix for the BMT model on the star tree $\T_n$ in the path parameters $\theta_0,\dots,\theta_n$.
+In other words, it is the $n\times n$ matrix whose $(i,j)$ entry is $-\theta_i \theta_j$ when $i \neq j$ and whose $i$th diagonal entry is